Role of CDSL and NSDL in India's Financial Markets

 • Related Articles

-If you wish to transfer shares from your FYERS Demat account to another Demat account, you can conveniently do it using the CDSL Easiest portal.
-This feature enables off-market share transfers online with your CDSL credentials and doesn’t require ...
+If you wish to transfer shares or mutual fund units held in your FYERS CDSL Demat account to another Demat account, you can do it easily through the CDSL Easiest portal.
+This allows you to make secure off-market transfers online without using ...

-• How to add a beneficiary on CDSL to transfer securities?
+• How do I add a CDSL beneficiary?

-• How to register for CDSL Easiest services with FYERS?
+• How do I register for CDSL Easiest?

-Registering for CDSL’s Easiest facility through FYERS allows you to manage demat transactions like share transfers and buybacks online.
-Here's how to register: Step-by-step registration process Navigate to the CDSL website.
-Input your BO ID & DP ID. ...
+Registering for CDSL’s Easiest facility through FYERS allows you to manage my demat transactions like share transfers and buybacks online.
+Here's how you can register: Step-by-step registration process Navigate to the CDSL website, enter your BO ID ...